jarbochov/obs-countdown/README.md

 | `mobile` | Control mobile optimization | `true` (default), `false` |
 | `redirecturl` | URL to redirect to when timer completes | `?redirecturl=https://example.com` |
 | `redirectdelay` | Seconds to wait before redirecting (default: 1) | `?redirectdelay=5` |

+When using `units=full`, the timer will show all time units from the highest configured unit down to seconds, regardless of whether some values are zero.
+For example:
+- If you set `minutes=5`, it will show minutes and seconds (05:00)
+- If you set `hours=1`, it will show hours, minutes, and seconds (01:00:00)
+- If you set `days=1`, it will show days, hours, minutes, and seconds (01:00:00:00)

+The `auto` setting (default) intelligently hides units that are zero to keep the display clean.

 ### Color Customization